 But to truly enjoy your trip, you need to stay connected.
 From checking tram schedules in real-time to finding that hidden restaurant serving the best goulash, or simply sharing photos of Prague Castle with your family, mobile data has become an essential tool for any modern traveler.

-Why use an eSIM in the Czech Republic
+Why use eSIM in the Czech Republic

 Mobile coverage in Prague, Brno, and Karlovy Vary

 Prague has a first-class telecommunications infrastructure.
 The entire historic center (Staré Město, Malá Strana, Hradčany) has excellent 4G coverage.
-You can be in the Old Town Square, climbing the Town Hall tower, crossing the Charles Bridge, or exploring Prague Castle, and your connection will be perfect.
+You can be in Old Town Square, climbing the Town Hall tower, crossing Charles Bridge, or exploring Prague Castle, and your connection will be perfect.
 Even inside historic buildings, the signal remains stable.

 Outside these main cities, coverage remains surprisingly good.
-Popular tourist destinations such as Český Krumlov, Kutná Hora, Karlštejn Castle, or the Bohemian Switzerland region have reliable 4G coverage.
+Popular tourist destinations like Český Krumlov, Kutná Hora, Karlštejn Castle, or the Bohemian Switzerland region have reliable 4G coverage.
 Even in small towns and rural areas, 3G signal is available.
 The Czech Republic has invested significantly in telecommunications infrastructure, and it shows when you travel through the country.

-How many GB you need depending on your trip
+How many GB you need according to your trip

 For a standard week in the Czech Republic, between 5 and 7 GB is the most balanced recommendation.
-This perfectly covers typical traveler usage: consulting Google Maps or Maps.me several times a day, using public transport apps, checking social media, looking for restaurants and attractions, and sharing photos on Instagram or WhatsApp.
+This perfectly covers typical traveler usage: consulting Google Maps or Maps.me several times a day, using public transport applications, checking social media, searching for restaurants and attractions, and sharing photos on Instagram or WhatsApp.
 With this consumption, you'll be able to stay connected all day without worrying about running out of data.

-If your trip is shorter (3-4 days focused on Prague), you can manage with 3-4 GB.
+If your trip is shorter (3-4 days concentrated in Prague), you can manage with 3-4 GB.
 The city is relatively compact, and once you become familiar with the main tram and metro lines, you'll need to consult maps less frequently.
 However, consider that the first 48 hours of any trip usually consume more data: you're orienting yourself, constantly searching for options, and probably sharing more content because everything is new.

 For trips of two weeks or more, especially if you plan to visit several cities and rural areas, consider 10-15 GB.
-This range gives you freedom to use data without restrictions: you can make occasional video calls with your family, use Spotify during train journeys, watch short videos, or even work remotely from Czech cafes if you need to.
-The peace of mind of not having to ration consumption is well worth it.
+This range gives you the freedom to use data without restrictions: you can make occasional video calls with your family, use Spotify during train journeys, watch short videos, or even work remotely from Czech cafes if you need to.
+The peace of mind of not having to ration consumption is worth it.

 The PID Lítačka application, essential for public transport in Prague, consumes very little data once installed.
 You can buy digital tickets and check schedules with minimal consumption.
 The same applies to museum apps or audio guides that you download: once installed, they work with very little or no additional data.